Adolescent Health Certificate Program

 Students already enrolled in a graduate program at JHU are not required to submit the School’s electronic admissions application, but must email Certificate Program Contact prior to starting coursework.

+Students with at least a baccalaureate degree from an accredited college or university and a strong academic record are eligible for admission to this certificate program.
 If you are not currently enrolled in a graduate program at Hopkins, these admissions requirements apply for this certificate program:

 General Certificate Admissions Requirements